tuttiq/tuttiq.me/content/posts/call-for-speakers.md

 ![](https://lh6.googleusercontent.com/cUETGgtOLjaqf6p6maOROFHvRo0V4yoe9ogCTsMGSxDc53FTMHvcj2c-qFdlY05EcoxRrE_YeIzjeUFDIGL4hhRHtIQBndp_ezkBOHEj5ijcl-hu24QWQfFK71M3ofWgPbyzrcuQ)

 Lastly, language & tone will shape the feelings and impressions your audience will have from your presentation, so it's important to be at least aware and a little intentional about this.

-On using more inclusive language, you should be mindful about pronouns, stereotypes, cultural or regional references, etc. Depending on the event or context that you are in, consider if part of your audience may not be 100% fluent in the language you're speaking, you may want to avoid local slangs, speaking too fast, using figures of speech, or making jokes that don't translate well.
+On using more inclusive language, you should be mindful of pronouns, stereotypes, cultural or regional references, etc. Depending on the event or context that you are in, consider if part of your audience may not be 100% fluent in the language you're speaking, you may want to avoid local slangs, speaking too fast, using figures of speech, or making jokes that don't translate well.
 And of course, remember your target audience and mind the level of fluency you expect them to have in the topic you're talking about, you may want to explain acronyms or technical terms you don't expect everyone to know.

 For the tone, I generally don't feel the need to be super intentional about it, but my rule of thumb is to avoid extremes.
 I want it to be informative, but not a university lecture; funny, but not purely a stand-up comedy show; honest, but not self-deprecating; inspiring, but not blindly optimistic or like a sales pitch.